How to Start an E-Commerce Business (Beginner Friendly Guide)

 Also, you want to make sure your brand name is available to register on the top social media platforms.
 At the very least make sure you can get the Twitter, Instagram and Facebook handle (@YourBrand).

 Design a Logo

 Your logo is important, but don’t let it slow down your momentum.
-You need to have a nice logo created that works well for your brand.
+You need to

 Don’t spend a fortune on logo development, as there is a good chance you will revise it down the line.
 Spending your money on marketing and advertising in the beginning is a better use.